 - Demand that the business rules be kept as cleanly separated from the rest of your system as possible.

-You do not have to pay to make it easy for others to reuse your system; making it open source is enough.
+You don’t have to pay to make it easy for others to reuse your system; making it open source is enough.

 The fundamental strategy for agencies, however, is based on how you spend your time: government employees must dedicate a small fraction of their time to seeking cooperation in order to obtain the savings benefit of huge overlaps between case management systems.